 • Not ideal for casual or low-energy homes

-Looking for someone fast, fun, and a little obsessed with me.
-I’m loyal to the core and happiest glued to your side.
-If you like running, exploring, and being adored 24/7, swipe right.
+Looking for someone fast, fun, and maybe a little obsessed—with me.
+I’m loyal to the core, built for adventure, and happiest when I’m glued to your side.
+If you’re into running, exploring, and nonstop companionship, we’re already halfway to soulmates.
+Must love movement, affection, and always having a shadow.

 • Not a good fit for low-activity households